-The target audience of our partner organization in Chechnya is families with children.
-After a long stay in Belgium, these children encounter difficulties with the language of their country of origin and are generally in need of psychological support.
-They are not always involved in the choice to reintegrate and may encounter difficulties settling into a country that is completely new and foreign to them.
+The target group of our partner organization in Chechnya is families with children.
+After spending so much time in Belgium these children encounter difficulties with the national language and generally need psychological support.
+Granted they might not have been involved in the choice to return and may find it difficult to settle in a completely new and unknown “country of origin.”

-Our partner organization provides them with educational support so that the children can continue going to school despite not knowing the language.
-Nevertheless, for large families, for example a family with four children that each have different levels, it is not always logistically possible to offer individual lessons.
-“We see that parents place a high value on education,” says our partner in Chechnya.
-“This becomes clear, for example, if you look at the large number of children who are signed up for our summer camps, where we don’t face any logistical obstacles.”
+Our partner organization provides them with academic support so that children can continue to go to school despite their incomplete knowledge of the national language.
+However, for a large family of four children for example, with each child having a different level, it is not always logistically possible to provide everyone with private lessons.
+“We see that parents find it very important that their children learn,” says our colleague from Chechnya.
+“This becomes clear if, for example, you look at the large number of registrations for our summer camp where logistical barriers are disappearing.”